tan12082001/Project-To-Do-List/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-In this To-do-List project, a simple HTML page that displays list of To Do tasks is built.
+In this To-do-List project, a simple HTML page that displays the list of To-Do tasks is built.
 This web page uses webpack and served by a webpack dev server.
 To get a local copy up and running, follow these steps.
 ### Prerequisites